Two RV Gypsies: Full-Time RVers

 Lee Duquette

-Karen on the zipline
+Karen Duquette on the zipline

 the last cable ride

-sign - Town of Seven Devils sign - Town of Seven Devils
+sign - Town of Seven Devils

 clipart of a history bookIn the early 1960s, seven visionaries had a plan to develop this beautiful mountain.
-Taking the lead from Indian lore where wind blows like the devil, and recognizing its’ original seven developers, the name Seven Devils was born.
+Taking the lead from Indian lore where wind blows like the devil, and recognizing its original seven developers, the name Seven Devils was born.
 You can still find Indian arrowheads at Seven Devils, traces of the history of this sacred space.
 Settled in the early 1700s by a few pioneering families who farmed Mast Mountain at the lower end of the mountain and raised cattle at the upper end known as Valley Creek.
 Seven Devils is surrounded by the great peaks of the Southern Appalachians and Blue Ridge Mountains, the Town of Seven Devils-- with elevations reaching 5,200 feet and situated in both Avery and Watauga Counties-- is in the midst of it all.
-Seven Devils is just a few minutes from Boone, Blowing Rock, Banner Elk, and Valle Crucis and Grandfather Mountain.
+Seven Devils is just a few minutes from Boone, Blowing Rock, Banner Elk, and Valle Cruces and Grandfather Mountain.
 Its small town atmosphere, combined with convenient location, is some of its appeal.

-- May 2010
+The two RV - May 4-6 2010 -

 You may visit any of these 6 web pages in any order you wish.

-(The page you are on is grayed out and not clickable)
+The page you are on is grayed out and cannot be chosen from here.

 Boone, North Carolina

-Hawksnest Zipline
+Hawksnest Zipline (this page)

 The City of Blowing Rock